enbeec/rgblent-server/README.md

 	2) add the (negated) filename to .gitignore
 	3) don't forget to commit these changes as well as the migrations!

+- Fixtures by hand:
+Some fixture files do not declare primary keys.
+Be careful using these manually as they **will** result in duplicates if they already exist.

 ## Tricks

 ### Easy color fixture data using Vim